DanyLC91/project3-space-travel/README.md

 ## Features

+The run.py file serves as the entry point of the program.
+It handles user interaction, such as displaying menu options and gathering user input.
+The program flow is controlled using loops and conditional statements to ensure a smooth and intuitive user experience.
+The gspread library is used to establish a connection with the Google Sheets API.
+It requires the creds.json file, which contains the necessary credentials for authentication and access to the Google Sheets spreadsheet.

 ### Menu Option

 The menu system is designed to provide a seamless and intuitive user experience.
 It guides users through the available options, validates their inputs, and performs the necessary actions based on their selections.